Handala in Queens, NY . July 2024

 Handala at Fallow Frames Biennial

-Passersby stopped to engage with the sculpture, and were greeted with a poem in the voice of Handala (written by Alain Alameddine).
-This broke the ice for longer and deeper conversations on a subject many would normally shy away from.
-Drawing from the public’s overwhelming response, it affirmed the artist’s notion that Handala carries immense power; that nothing disarms better than the spirited truth-telling of a dispossessed child.
+The Handala sculpture appeared on a street corner in Queens, New York as part of Fallow Frames in the summer of 2024.
+The public engagement with the 2-foot-tall sculptural figure was overwhelming, as several passersby stopped in their tracks to engage with the piece.
+The public were greeted with a poem in the voice of Handala (written by Alain Alameddine), breaking the ice for deeper conversations about a political subject matter that most typically shy away from.
+Drawing from the public’s response, it was evident that nothing disarms better than the spirited truth-telling of a dispossessed child.